The information below may be useful if you believe your house is a risk of flooding.

 - Future requests for sandbags – We want to be as prepared as possible for any future flooding emergencies.
 In November 2019, we handed out over 50,000 sandbags.
-Therefore our borough’s sandbag stocks will are being replenished for the future.
-If the weather changes and sandbags are needed, they will be available.
+Our borough’s sandbag stocks have been replenished for the future and are currently being deployed to key strategic risk areas in response to Storm Dennis.

 - Contaminated sandbags – If you have a sandbag that has been touched by flood water / sewage / oil / fuel, this is now classed as contaminated waste.
-Please put these contaminated sandbags clearly visible on the side of the road and one of our additional refuse vehicles supporting with flood clean-up will collect them.
-Please note this won’t necessarily be on your normal bin day
+Contact our advice line for information on collection on 01302 735688.

 - Untouched sandbags – If you were given sandbags as a precautionary measure and they have remained untouched by flood water, you can now choose to either keep hold of the sandbags for future use (they have a 3 month shelf-life) or place them on the side of the road for collection away from any contaminated sandbags.

 If you live in an area at high risk of flooding, the Environment Agency can inform you of any flood warnings they issue.
 Click on the link below to Sign up for flood warnings or contact the Floodline on 0845 9881188 for advice on how to arrange this.